ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 For example, the owner or user of a mobile phone or FIDO authenticator, having full control over the keys, might not be trusted to use the keys to report Evidence about the environment that protects the keys.
 An essential value-add of remote attestation is for the Relying Party to be able to trust the Attester even if the user or owner is not trusted.

-Some of the measures for a minimally protected system might include process or application isolation provided by a high-level operating system, and restricted access to root or system privileges.
+Measures for a minimally protected system might include process or application isolation provided by a high-level operating system, and restricted access to root or system privileges.
 In contrast, For really simple single-use devices that don’t use a protected mode operating system, like a Bluetooth speaker, the only factual isolation might be a sturdy housing of the device.

-Measures for a moderately protected system could include a special restricted operating environment like a Trusted Execution Environment (TEE) might be used.
+Measures for a moderately protected system could include a special restricted operating environment, such as a TEE.
 In this case, only security-oriented software has access to the Attester and key material.

 Measures for a highly protected system could include specialized hardware that is used to provide protection against chip decapping attacks, power supply and clock glitching, faulting injection and RF and power side channel attacks.